iamqiz/bash-wsl2-host/README.md

 ```

-3. Add location from gsudo and WindowsPowerShell to `PATH` environment variable in the script.

-4. Now shutdown and restart your wsl to check whether the bash script works.
+3. Now shutdown and restart your wsl to check whether the bash script works.
 ```bash
 C:\>wsl --shutdown
 ```

-5. Finally check the stdout that the content of the Windows hosts file has changed.
+4. Finally check the stdout that the content of the Windows hosts file has changed.
 ```bash
 ...
 123.45.67.89  ubuntu2004.wsl